jasongraf1/relativizers/README.md

 #### documents

-This subdirectory contains two files documenting the dataset (**
+This subdirectory contains two files documenting the dataset (**CodeBookDec2011.pdf**) and two files from the MCMCglmm package documentation.